SDFIdk/skraafoto_stac_public/README.md

 ### Testing

-Pytest use the configuration from the `.env`
+Pytest use the configuration from the `.env`.
 Pytest requires the modules to be installed in editable mode.
 To do this correctly, we use Anaconda.

 `conda create --name skraafoto-stac-api python=3.9`